praetorian-inc/praetorian-cli/README.md

 ## Using plugins

-The CLI has a plugin engine for extending the functionality of it without having to change the core internals.
+The CLI has a plugin engine for extending functionality without updating the core internals.
 In the section here, we illustrate how to use those.
 For developing plugins, see the [readme file](https://github.com/praetorian-inc/praetorian-cli/blob/main/praetorian_cli/plugins/README.md) in the plugins directory.